Table of Contents

 However, there is a general timeline that people can use for an estimation for moderate cases of alcoholism or drug abuse.
 Generally, alcohol withdrawal symptoms will start leveling off within one week of quitting drinking.
 The problem is there could be some serious health risks in that first week which is why professionals highly recommend people go into a safe detox center to get through this process.
 Now, if you were taking drugs such as benzodiazepines and abusing those, the detox process might take 2 weeks or even longer.

 In almost all cases, though, the length of time it takes for alcohol and drugs to leave the body isn’t as important as helping the person lower their chances of a relapse.
 While you are detoxing, you are likely going to have triggers and it is important that these are managed properly and effectively.
 Both outpatient and inpatient addiction rehab center programs can help you to do this.
-Here at Harmony Recovery Group, we can help you detox as comfortably as is possible in your case.
+Here at Harmony Health Group, we can help you detox as comfortably as is possible in your case.
 We can also teach you coping techniques, relapse prevention tips and other addiction recovery methods to stay clean and sober.

 There are, unfortunately, many people who relapse after trying to get clean and sober.
 It is important to know that if you have a relapse, the withdrawal process will need to start all over again.
 You would need to go through the withdrawal symptoms again.
 It is best if you can build a strong foundation to your sobriety and recovery the first time around, so you can better prevent a relapse.